 25 Japanese Food Adjectives to Describe What You’re Eating

-In this post, we’ll look at some commonly-used food adjectives in Japanese.
+Let’s go over some commonly used food adjectives in Japanese.
 Then, we’ll take things to the next level by learning grammar structures you can use to describe food before and after you’ve tasted it.
 We’ll even go a little beyond adjectives and get into more sophisticated and complex ways you can talk about your food.

 Contents